How Many Degrees Is In A Nonagon

 Thus, the sum of the interior angles in a nonagon is 1260 degrees.

 This formula is derived from the concept of dividing a polygon into triangles.
-By drawing diagonals from one vertex to all other non-adjacent vertices, any polygon can be divided into triangles.
+Also, by drawing diagonals from one vertex to all other non-adjacent vertices, any polygon can be divided into triangles.
 For a nonagon, this results in seven triangles.
 Since the sum of angles in a triangle is 180 degrees, multiplying this by the number of triangles gives the total sum of the interior angles of the polygon.

 Regular Nonagons